MariaMangru/An-Investigation-Into-The-Impact-of-Transit-Improvements-on-Toronto-Traffic-Volumes-2010-2019/README.md

 ## Overview

-This repository is tailored for a project exploring the relationship between public transit improvements and traffic volumes at key intersections in Toronto from 2011 to 2020.
-The goal is to provide insights into whether enhancements in public transit can reduce traffic congestion in metropolitan areas.
+This repository is tailored for a project exploring the relationship between public transit access and traffic volumes at key intersections in Toronto from 2011 to 2020.
+The goal is to provide insights into whether access to public transit can reduce traffic congestion in metropolitan areas.

 ## File Structure